For the complete documentation index, see llms.txt.

 While the gambling itself stays off your credit report, the financial consequences of problem gambling can leave deep marks.
 Here are the most common ways gambling indirectly damages your credit score.

 Maxed-out credit cards.
 Many problem gamblers fund their habit by using credit cards.
 As balances climb toward their limits, your credit utilization ratio increases.
-Credit utilization (the percentage of available credit you are using) is one of the most important factors in your credit score, accounting for approximately 30% of your FICO score.
-A utilization rate above 30% starts to lower your score, and maxing out cards can cause severe damage.
+Amounts owed, including utilization on revolving accounts, make up about 30% of a FICO Score.
+Maxing out cards can cause severe damage.

 Missed and late payments.
 When gambling losses consume the money that was supposed to go toward bills, credit card payments, and loan installments get missed.
-Payment history is the single most important factor in your credit score, making up about 35% of your FICO score.
-Even one payment that is 30 or more days late can cause a significant drop, and the impact increases with each missed payment.
+Payment history is the largest FICO factor, making up about 35% of the score.
+Late payments can hurt, and the impact increases with repeated missed payments.

 Cash advances on credit cards.
-Gambling with credit card cash advances is a particularly damaging pattern.
-Cash advances typically carry higher interest rates than regular purchases (often 25% or more), have no grace period (interest starts accruing immediately), and come with additional fees (usually 3-5% of the advance amount).
+Gambling with credit card cash advances is a particularly risky pattern.
+Cash advances often carry higher interest rates than regular purchases, may have no grace period, and can include additional fees.
 This accelerates debt accumulation faster than many people realize.

 Taking out personal loans to cover losses.
 Chasing losses often leads to taking out personal loans, payday loans, or other forms of borrowing.
 Each new credit application triggers a hard inquiry on your credit report, which can temporarily lower your score.
 Multiple applications in a short period signal financial distress to future lenders.